 What is an occlusive moisturizer?

-Occlusive moisturizers create a barrier that inhibits the skin from losing moisture, physically blocking water loss.
-Not only do they seal water in, but also have a role in smoothing and softening the complexion.
-On top of that, the best occlusive moisturizers include ingredients meant to mimic the skin’s natural lipid barrier, repairing and shielding the complexion from external aggressors like pollution, wind, and other irritants.
+Occlusive moisturizers are mostly made with oils, fats, and waxes that coat the skin surface with a protective film to trap moisture and physically block water loss.
+Not only do they seal water in, but they also have a role in smoothing and softening the complexion.
+On top of that, most occlusive moisturizers include ingredients meant to mimic the skin’s natural lipid barrier, repairing and protecting the skin from external aggressors like pollution, wind, and other irritants.

 Which are the best occlusive moisturizers?